sborde/udacity-dand/P7_Visualization/sandor_borde_writeup.md

 On the last slide, I will show a map of California, where I will display with circles of different sizes the amount of support received from each city.
 With a radio button, we can choose between the two candidates.
 Switching between them, we can realize that Trump's support wasn't so concentrated in large cities but spread across California.

+### Solution for Feedback 3:
+I grouped the occupations which can be considered together.

 ## Feedback
 ### Feedback 1: